 Omnicom has US offices in New York, Connecticut, and Florida, while it has international offices in London, Shanghai, and Singapore.
 The group's network of agencies serves some 5,000 clients in more than 100 countries.
-During fiscal 2012 accounts in the US generated nearly 60% of the company's revenue came from the Americas, while Europe contributed about 30%, and the remaining 10% came from the Asia Pacific region.
+In fiscal 2012 about 60% of the company's revenue came from the Americas, while Europe contributed about 30%, and the remaining 10% came from the Asia Pacific region.

 Sales and Marketing

 As a leading global advertising, marketing, and corporate communications company, Omnicom has a large and diverse client base.
 Its largest client accounted for 2.7% of fiscal 2013 revenue.
 Its top 100 clients accounted for approximately 51% of fiscal 2013 revenue.

 The company’s revenue has been trending upward over the last five years.
 In fiscal 2013 it reported $14.5 billion, an increase of 3% compared to the previous fiscal year.
 The growth was primarily organic.